Colposcopy – Glengarry Private Hospital, Perth

 An abnormal smear result or referral for a colposcopy examination does not mean you have cancer.

 Very few women with abnormal smear test results have cancer (but it does need to be ruled out).
-The smear test is to detect high risk HPV or abnormal cell changes, allowing assessment with removal of any abnormal cells before cancer develops.
+The smear test is used to detect medium or high risk HPV or abnormal cell changes, allowing assessment with removal of any abnormal cells before cancer develops.

 How is a colposcopy done?

 We then examine the cervix with the colposcope.
-Another targeted smear may be taken.
+Another targeted smear (a cytobrush) may be taken.
 A solution is applied to the cervix and vagina.
-Any abnormal areas are examined with the colposcope.
+Any abnormal areas are examined with the colposcope & a biopsy may be taken.
 The colposcope does not enter your body.
 The examination usually takes about 5-10 minutes.
-Biopsies (if needed) may take a little longer.
+Biopsies (if needed) may take a little longer, as they may bleed a little and we need to stop this before you go home.

 Will a biopsy (a small tissue sample) be done at the colposcopy?

-If any abnormal areas are seen, a biopsy or small tissue sample may be taken during the colposcopy.
-You may feel a pinch when the biopsy is taken, but you may not feel any discomfort at all.
+If any abnormal areas are seen, a biopsy or small tissue sample can be taken during the colposcopy.
+You may feel a pinch when the biopsy is taken (but we will distract you).
+Many do not feel any discomfort at all.
 Silver solution is applied to the biopsy site afterwards to help stop any bleeding.
-Afterwards wear a pad until any bleeding or discharge stops.
+Afterwards, wear a pad & avoid intercourse, baths or tampons until any bleeding or discharge stops.

 What happens after a biopsy of the cervix?

-- You may use ibuprofen or panadeine before your appointment to prevent this discomfort.
+- You may use ibuprofen or panadeine before your appointment to help prevent this discomfort.

-- You can generally leave our Glengarry rooms straight afterwards, and driving is fine.
+- You can generally leave our Glengarry rooms soon afterwards, and driving is fine once you’ve settled.

-- You may have a small amount of bleeding or dark coloured discharge.
+- You may have a small amount of bleeding or dark or silver coloured discharge.
 This may last a few days.
-The nurse will give you a sanitary pad.
+Michelle or Elaine will give you a sanitary pad.

-- You can bathe, shower, and resume your usual activities straight away but….
+- You can shower, and resume most of your usual activities straight away but….

-- …you should avoid intercourse until any discharge settles.
+- …you should avoid intercourse, swimming, bathing and vigorous exercise until any discharge settles.

 If you have any problems, call the PEARL office or seek other medical help out of hours.